Israeli Arabs seeking greater share in country's tech start-up success

 While some graduates of the Nazareth incubator are standing on their own feet, there is still no "success story" like a company acquired for a large sum, said Swidan.

-He pointed to Maktoob, an Arab-language portal from neighboring Jordan acquired by Yahoo in 2009, as the type of success to which Israeli Arabs should aspire.
+He pointed to Maktoob, an Arab-language portal from neighbouring Jordan acquired by Yahoo in 2009, as the type of success to which Israeli Arabs should aspire.

 Swidan is trying to increase the visibility of Arab firms by attracting them to economically thriving central Israel to meet potential investors, such as at an event near Tel Aviv last week sponsored by the U.S. Embassy.